 There’s nothing quite like smoke-bomb photography.
 Exuding a sense of mystery, it automatically draws viewers in to wonder what is really happening behind the image.
 From dark, mystical, urban shots to ethereal engagement photos in the woods, smoke bombs have been making a major appearance in photo trends; and while they look straightforward to use, they can be messy and even a bit dangerous when used improperly.
-Here are the basics and how to get started in incorporating an enchanted aura to your photos.
+Here are the basics, how to get started and how to use it in incorporating an enchanted aura to your photos.

 - Smoke bombs (obviously)

 - Lighter, if you’re not using “cool burning wire pull” grenades